 Gabriele Dragotto is a Data X Postdoctoral Fellow at Princeton's Center for Statistics and Machine Learning and a Postdoctoral Research Associate at Princeton's Department of Operations Research and Financial Engineering.
 He holds a Ph.D. in Mathematics (2022) from Polytechnique Montréal, where he worked at the Canada Excellence Research Chair in Data Science for Real-Time Decision-Making on his thesis "Mathematical Programming Games".
 He received a B.Sc. in Engineering and Management (2018) from Politecnico di Torino, as part of the project Young Talents.

-His research is at the interface of Algorithmic Game Theory and Mathematical Optimization, and focuses on nonconvex games, i.e., decision-making among a set of selfish and mutually-interacting agents that decide by solving complex optimization problems.
+His research is at the interface of Mathematical Optimization, in particular Discrete Optimization, (Algorithmic) Game Theory, and Machine Learning.
+His main research interests are on nonconvex games, i.e., decision-making among a set of selfish and mutually-interacting agents that decide by solving complex optimization problems.
 Gabriele combines rigorous optimization tools with algorithmic game theory to design data-driven algorithms and theoretical insights to guide decision-makers toward efficient and socially-beneficial outcomes.